hypower-org/watershed/README.md

 (require '[manifold.streams :as s])

-(river watershed :blue-nile
+{:blue-nile

-                 [:beles]
+  {:tributaries [:beles]

-                 (fn [x] (s/map identity (apply s/zip x))))
+   :sieve (fn [x] (s/map identity (apply s/zip x)))

+   :type :river}}

 ```

-In particular, the first argument is the title; the second is a vector containing the tributaries of the rivers; and the third is the sieve.
+In particular, the first field is the title; the second is a vector containing the tributaries of the rivers; and the third is the sieve.
 This function will receive an argument of a list of Manifold streams that represent the tributaries.
 They are passed to the sieve in the order specified by the tributaries argument.
 For a river, this function *must* return a Manifold stream that represents the output of the river.

 For convenience, there are two other types of rivers: *sources* and *estuaries*.